A Parallel Algorithm for Exact Bayesian Structure Discovery in Bayesian Networks: Experiments

 \subsection{Implementation and Computing Environment}

-We implemented the proposed ParaREBEL agorithm\footnote{ParaREBEL is available for download at \url{ http://www.cs.iastate.edu/~yetianc/software.html} .} in C++ and MPI and demonstrated its scalability on TACC Stampede\footnote{\url{ http://www.tacc.utexas.edu/resources/hpc/stampede} }, a Dell PowerEdge C8220 cluster.
-Each compute node in the cluster consists of two Xeon Intel 8-Core E5-2680 processors (16 cores in all), sharing 32 GB memory.
+We implemented the proposed ParaREBEL algorithm\footnote{ParaREBEL is available for download at \url{http://www.cs.iastate.edu/~yetianc/software.html}.} in C++ and MPI and demonstrated its scalability on TACC Stampede\footnote{\url{http://www.tacc.utexas.edu/resources/hpc/stampede}}, a Dell PowerEdge C8220 cluster.
+Each computing node in the cluster consists of two Xeon Intel 8-Core E5-2680 processors (16 cores in all), sharing 32 GB memory.
 All experiments were run with one MPI process per core.
 To allow more memory per process, only 8 cores in each node were recruited so that each process could use up to 4 GB memory.
 The maximum number of nodes/cores allowed for a regular user on TACC Stampede is 256/4096.
 To maintain 4 GB per core, we can only use up to 2048 cores.
 Thus, all the following experiments were done on up to 2048 cores.
-We compared our implementation with REBEL\footnote{\url{ http://www.cs.helsinki.fi/u/mkhkoivi/REBEL} }, a C++ implementation of the state-of-the-art serial algorithm in \citep{Koivisto06}.